-From the fully parsed Dutch CLEF text collection, we extracted 295 unique apposition tuples, consisting of a noun (used as class label) and a named entity.
+Extracting ISA relations.
+Fine-grained named entity classification based on a.o. labels obtained from appositions, is useful for answering WH-questions and definition questions [9, 10].
+From the fully parsed Dutch CLEF text collection, we extracted 602K unique apposition tuples, consisting of a noun (used as class label) and a named entity.
 The resulting table contains, for instance, 112 names of ferry boats (Estonia, Anna Maria Lauro, Sally Star etc.) and no less than 2951 national team coaches (Bobby Robson, Jack Charlton, Menotti, Berti Vogts etc.).
 By focussing on the most frequent label for a named entity, most of the noise can be discarded.
 For instance, Guus Hiddink occurs 17 times in the extracted apposition tuples, 5 times as bondscoach (national team chef), and once with various other labels (boss, colleague, guest, newcomer, ...).
-In van der Plas and Bouma (2005), we show that automatically acquired class labels for named entities improve the performance of our QA system on which questions and definition questions.
+In [11], we show that automatically acquired class labels for named entities improve the performance of our QA system on which questions and effinition questions.